01 Dec A Sucker For Smells

 I’ve always been a sucker for smells.
 I love the way it triggers emotions and memories.
 Fresh baked holiday cookies at grandma Teetie’s house, the salty smell of the ocean waves on Bethany beach, or cut lilies blooming on the kitchen countertop.
 There is nothing like our senses to take us back to those beloved things so dear to our hearts.

 These tough economic times have made many business owners like mere-evaluate or reinvent how they operate day-to-day.
-In doing just that, I was reminded of how we began our business and the importance it had on so many of our clients when we got started.
+In doing just that, I was reminded of how we began our business and its importance on so many of our clients when we got started.
 Ironically, we started MaidPure in one of the worst economic times in our nation’s history, the stock market crash of 2007.
-When we first started out cleaning houses and later thinking of creating an actual business from it, people said we were crazy it would never succeed.
+When we first started out cleaning houses and later thinking of creating an actual business, people said we were crazy it would never succeed.
 But despite people’s market portfolios plummeting and fears of losing their homes, a clean home felt safe.
 I think people felt more in control when their homes were decluttered, organized, and clean.
 As crazy as it is, many clients we asked said they would rather give up their hairdresser than their housekeeper.
-And so it was, we succeeded when many other businesses failed.
+And so it was; we succeeded when many other businesses failed.
 I can’t help wonder if our senses and our memories played a part in that success.

-I’ll never forget working with a marketing firm in downtown Charleston and those telling me that when surveying our clients most if not all said they loved using our housekeeping, kitchen and bathroom cleaning services because they loved the way the house smelled when we were done.
-Oftentimes, other people would come in a home when we were done cleaning and when the smell/aromatherapy was fresh and they would instantly know who had been there to clean.
+I’ll never forget working with a marketing firm in downtown Charleston and those telling me that when surveying our clients, most if not all said they loved using our housekeeping, kitchen, and bathroom cleaning services because they loved the way the house smelled when we were done.
+Oftentimes, other people would come in a home when we were done cleaning and when the smell/aromatherapy was fresh, and they would instantly know who had been there to clean.

 I have been asked a lot over the past 15 years how we pick our signature fragrances or how they can create the same aroma in between cleanings.
 Here are some tips to make your home smell magical:

 1. Pick a good diffuser.
 I love all things Young Living (youngliving.com).
-Their essential oils are the bomb and so are their diffusers.
+Their essential oils are the bomb, and so are their diffusers.
 My personal favorite is the Rainstone Diffuser (it has a remote control which I love).
 The company has diffusers for everything!
 They have a ring to put on your light bulbs, one to put in your car; they even have a USB diffuser for your home office.

 2. Pick the right essential oils.
 You want to pick top-grade oils that are 100% naturally derived.
-You can’t cheap out on essential oils or you won’t get the same natural vibe you do when you are in a store or at a friend’s house whose smell you also LOVE.
-I buy most of my oils from Young Living and Whole Foods because I know the quality is good and I can also sample the smell in the store.
+You can’t cheap out on essential oils, or you won’t get the same natural vibe you do when you are in a store or at a friend’s house whose smell you also LOVE.
+I buy most of my oils from Young Living and Whole Foods because I know the quality is good, and I can also sample the smell in the store.

-3. Once you have picked the oils you like you can get creative and mix them to make different blends.
+3. Once you have picked the oils you like, you can get creative and mix them to make different blends.
 I love tangerine and lemon and basil and lavender.
 There are many different places you can use essential oils.
-Some of my personal favorite spots; homemade baking soda sachets in clothing drawers or linen cabinets, dabbing on home filters as well as car filters (this is a pro move J), placing a couple of drops behind the toilet, and of course lavender spray on my pillows before bedtime and room spray before I mop.
+Some of my personal favorite spots; homemade baking soda sachets in clothing drawers or linen cabinets, dabbing on home filters as well as car filters (this is a pro move J), placing a couple of drops behind the toilet, and of course, lavender spray on my pillows before bedtime and room spray before I mop.